support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Page from Tales of a Parrot Tuti-nama: Eighth night: The prince The Wedding Guests Assemble Hanuman is captured by Ravana, humiliated, but escapes and sets fire to the city with his blazing tail.
-1653 Page from Tales of a Parrot (Tuti-nama): text page Ravana Sits on His Throne as His Sister Surpanakha Mourns Her Husband On the Right, Dasaratha Again Tells Rama He Will Make Him King, with Vasistha, Laksmana, Another Brahmin and Ministers in Attendance.
+1653 Ravana Sits on His Throne as His Sister Surpanakha Mourns Her Husband On the Right, Dasaratha Again Tells Rama He Will Make Him King, with Vasistha, Laksmana, Another Brahmin and Ministers in Attendance.
 Rama and Laksmana Then Leave the King to Call on Kausalya on the Left, Who, Dressed in White, is Wor Sumali urges Ravana to seize Lanka as Prahasta seeks Vaisravana Illustration to the Bhagvata Purana Depicting Balarama Taking Akrura by the Hand with His Younger Brother Krishna Rama Recognizes Lava and Kusha, and Sita Swears Her Innocence Before Him Musical Show in a Palace Ayodhya Celebrates the Birth of Rama and His Brothers Rama, after hearing rumors from his courtiers, asks his brothers to take Sita and leave her at Valmiki Shatrughna Visits Rama, Who Allows Him to Stay for a Week Due to His Duties Rama Rejects Sita Upon Her Return; She Asks to Prove Her Chastity by Fire At the top on the right, Bharata and Shatrughna greet Kaikeyi, who takes them on her lap, and they converse about recent happenings The Heroine Whose Desires are Apparent (Page from a Rasikapriya Series) Rama listens to Lava and Kusha chant the Ramayana, with monkeys and Vibhishana During the Ashvamedha Sacrifice, Vibhishana Honors the Ascetics.
 Bharata and Shatrughna Assist with the Rituals Durvasa and Death Visit Rama, Then Lakshmana Meditates by the Sarayu and is Taken to Heaven by Indra Vishnu Declines to Fight Ravana Due to His Boon, but Encourages the Gods to Battle Him Shatrughna Receives Rama Sumantra brings Rama and Laksmana in a chariot to Dasaratha Malkaus Raga, from Ragamala, c.
-1610 Rama Is Crowned and Rewards His Allies; Sita Gifts Her Necklace to Hanuman Shatrughna Stops at Valmiki Scene from the Shangri Ramayana History of Rama Bharata and Shatrughna greet Rama and Sita as the Pushpaka departs Kali and Devi Attack: Leaf from a Devi Mahatmya Sukesha
+1610 Rama Is Crowned and Rewards His Allies; Sita Gifts Her Necklace to Hanuman Shatrughna Stops at Valmiki Scene from the Shangri Ramayana History of Rama Bharata and Shatrughna greet Rama and Sita as the Pushpaka departs Sukesha The Marriage of Rama and His Brothers from the Sangri Ramayana, Kulu-Mandi, Himachal Pradesh Sumantra Arrives at the Palace (detail)

 Show more similar artworks